PHoogestraat/Where-Did-My-Bike-Go-/README.md

 # Data Sources:
 1. [IMPD_UCR_data](https://data.indy.gov/search?q=ucr&tags=ucr)

   [OpenIndy](https://data.indy.gov/) host the data from Uniform Crime Report (UCR) program administered by the federal government in which crime statistics from across the country are reported to the FBI in a uniform manner based on crime definitions determined by the FBI.
-UCR Part 1 crime groups are murder, rape, robbery, aggravated assault, burglary, larceny, and vehicle theft.

 ![UCR.png](IMAGES/UCR.png)